 Follow the on-screen prompts and allow the upgrade to complete.

 Tip: Many users test the upgrade path on a fresh Ubuntu VPS before touching production.
 This helps confirm application compatibility and rollback planning.
-You can deploy one from our KVM VPS page.
+Owned Networks deploys KVM VPS instances in under 2 minutes with Ubuntu 24.04 pre-installed.
+You can deploy a test VPS in Miami or choose from any of our US and EU locations.

 Step 3: Reboot After the First Upgrade